vanderhoornm/android-MythTV-Leanfront/README.md

 ### Settings

-The settings icon on the tools row allows setup of the backend ip address and a number of options for this copy of leanfront.
+The settings icon on the tools row allows setup of the backend ip address and a number of options for this installation of leanfront.

 ### Refresh